TobiasBak/fun_projects/VampireSurvivors/README.md

 ## Possible modifications
-1. Optimized Collision Detection (preferably something not done before)
+1. Optimized Collision Detection (preferably something not done before) QuadTree for collision detection.
 2. How to actually do events in a game
 3. Move handler in components to a system